Expert Reviews – Mgahinga Gorilla NP

 5/5

-Even without spotting gorillas (the great apes are free to cross the borders and sightings are unpredictable at best) trekking in Mganhinga Gorilla National Park is a highlight of any visit to Uganda.
+Even without spotting gorillas, trekking in Mgahinga Gorilla National Park is a highlight of any visit to Uganda.
 The feeling of trekking through this dense ‘gorillas in the mist’ rainforest with armed rangers as guides is incredible.
-For some of the time on what is known as the ‘border trek’ you are actually trekking inside Congo rather than Uganda (the border is marked considerably short of where it shows on a GPS).
-On the plains and plantations at the foot of the volcanoes we saw immense flocks of several hundred astoundingly beautiful crowned cranes (national bird of Uganda).
+On the plains and plantations at the foot of the volcanoes, we saw immense flocks of several hundred astoundingly beautiful crowned cranes (the national bird of Uganda).

 Average Expert Rating